 South East London is where I’ve called home for over five years.
 During my weekends I’ve spent hours exploring my surrounding areas and have surprisingly found heaps of street art pieces decorating the roads.
 From Crystal Palace and Brockley to Sydenham and Forest Hill, there are so many great pieces to choose from.
 So here are some of my favourite South East London street art pieces.

 Sydenham Hill Woods

 Nathan Bowen and Harry Blackmore created this piece in Lower Sydenham.
-The two artists have been collaborating on space themed pieces for a while now.
-This was completed only a few weeks back and was a cover up of one of Bowen’s older pieces- which had been pretty weather damaged.
-It’s located super close to my old flat and I was lucky enough to meet and see the guys at work.
+The two artists have been collaborating on space-themed pieces for a while now.
+Back in 2018, I was lucky enough to meet and see the guys at work.
 They were covering up one of Bowen’s older, weather-damaged pieces.
-Located close to Sydenham station you will also find two small Bowen pieces drawn onto tiles.
+Located close to Sydenham station, you will also find two small Bowen pieces drawn onto tiles.
 They’re pretty small so keep your eyes peeled.
 Their work can be found all over South East London, as well as other locations too.
 Their style is pretty unique, so they’re fairly easy to spot.

 Until next time.